Muslim Responses to Anti-Islam Polemics

 Few figures in religious history have left as significant a legacy as the Prophet Muhammad ﷺ, whose teachings profoundly shaped Islamic civilisation.
 Nevertheless, persistent misconceptions, often stemming from misinterpretations of Quranic verses and hadiths, seek to challenge his integrity.
-Among these is the notion that divine retribution befell the Prophet ﷺ for alleged falsehoods, as purported by some citing Surah al-Haqqah (Qur’an, 69:44 – 46).
+Critics have attempted to construct an argument from three elements: a Qurʾānic warning in Sūrat al-Ḥāqqah (Q. 69:44 – 46) that threatens divine punishment for fabricating revelation; a ḥadīth report in which the Prophet ﷺ describes pain during his final illness using a vivid anatomical expression; and the historical record of a poisoning attempt at Khaybar several years before his death.
+The argument depends on treating these three elements as a single connected proof.

 The circumstances surrounding the passing of the Prophet ﷺ have sparked debate, with critics frequently pointing to the alleged death of Muhammad by poisoning as evidence against his prophethood.
 This article seeks to scrutinize these assertions by meticulously analyzing historical and medical evidence.
 A rigorous examination of primary Islamic sources and contemporary medical insights aims to elucidate the truth behind such claims, providing clarity and reaffirming the Prophet’s unblemished integrity and prophetic authenticity.